Regional Brownfields Program

 Triangle J administers and facilitates a regional Brownfields Consortium to assist our municipalities and better leverage brownfield redevelopment as an economic tool for community revitalization.
 It is no surprise that the assessment, cleanup, and development processes that make up brownfield redevelopment takes a lengthy and strenuous path, but the rewards help build economic vitality, create jobs and support new businesses, and spur other opportunities for community revitalization.
-TJCOG’s Brownfield Consortium aims to lessen some of the burden for communities who are struggling to dedicate staff time and expertise to manage the complex topic.
+TJCOG’s regional Brownfield Consortium aims to lessen some of the burden for communities who are struggling to dedicate staff time and expertise to manage the complex topic.

-The Consortium’s goal is to empower communities and developers to sustainably invest in brownfield sites, coordinate a development strategy that aligns with additional funding sources/programs, and turn education and planning support into action with the necessary tools to help steer progression.
+The Consortium’s mission is to empower communities and developers to sustainably invest in brownfield sites, coordinate a development strategy that aligns with additional funding sources/programs, and turn education and planning support into action with the necessary tools to help steer progression.

 Value to TJCOG's Brownfields Consortium members through access to:

 - Grant writing (community and/or region focused)

 - Toolkit of best practices and case studies to build your brownfields redevelopment strategy